A Complete Guide to Exploring the Bay of Kotor

 -

-Njeguški pršut – A dry-cured ham similar to prosciutto.
+Njeguški pršut – Dry-cured ham, similar to prosciutto

 -

-Black risotto – A flavorful seafood dish made with squid ink.
+Black risotto – Made with squid ink and seafood

 -

-Grilled octopus – Freshly caught and prepared with olive oil and herbs.
+Grilled octopus – Freshly prepared with herbs and olive oil

 -